-Important disclaimer: This will be my FIRST tinted jar…I know what I’ll be doing but still keeping fingers crossed!
+Important disclaimer: These will be my FIRST tinted jars…I know what I’ll be doing but still keeping fingers crossed!

 As I discovered, this takes a lot of dye….If I make any more of these and probably will do fuchsia next – I’ll need more red….but I ended up using what was left of the whole bottle (I started with half-full red and yellow small bottles)

-Stir it all together real good, don’t just “swirl” the colors 🙂 It should look opaque, like this:
+Stir it all together thoroughly, don’t just “swirl” the colors 🙂 It should look opaque, like this:

 Pour the Mod Podge/water/dye mixture into the jar…you might need only half of what is in the bowl.
 It will have a consistency like my FolkArt paints – moderately thick/thin.
 Turn the jar sideways and gently swirl the mixture around to distribute the color…..keep going until you reach the top.